 Internet Relay Chat (IRC) has long been used by communities to host real-time discussion of various topics.
 With the advent of metadata storage and searching of chat conversation logs, and the use of Java-based applets to offer IRC functionality on the Web, chat collaboration features are being incorporated into social networking sites.

 The wiki is another method for community collaboration that has yet to feature on most social networking sites.
 Wiki, derived from the Hawaiian word for quick, allows a community open read and write access to a database of pages, even if a user is not the originator of the material being edited.
 This flexibility can either be highly successful in a healthy busy community or disastrous in an indifferent community where anonymous users can make unwanted changes to a wiki set.
 However, wikis normally employ a version control system so that rollback to a previous version can be employed, and in a busy community any deleted pages will normally reappear if they are important.

 Real World Events.

 Event listings are a major feature of social networking sites.
 These are usually either linked to an entire site as a general meeting for all members, or to a particular community with events listed beside a particular discussion forum.
 Some sites such as Meetup focus almost exclusively on arranging meetings for particular communities, being either localized or distributed with meetings for that community topic occurring worldwide at the same time.

-5.2 Searching and Browsing Capabilities
+3.2 Searching and Browsing Capabilities

 Social networking sites must provide some mechanism for users to search and browse for information, ranging from matching other individual users or communities who have shared interests to looking for a new job in a particular industry or location.
 Table 5 classifies a number of sites in terms of what area their searching functionality is focused on.
+From top to bottom and left to right, these range from social to real world events to professional.
 While most sites are targeted towards either professional or social pursuits, there are a few like Tribe and Tickle that allow comprehensive searching and browsing in both areas.

 Social sites devoted to user relationships and dating tend to focus their searching functionality on personal information such as age, gender, current relationships.
-For equality reasons, most professional networking sites ignore age and gender (except Ryze) and instead focus on searching through users' current jobs and employers.
+For equality reasons, most professional networking sites ignore age and gender (except

+Ryze) and instead focus on searching through users' current jobs and employers.
 Both social and professional sites allow searching of interests, locations and communities since these are common matching requirements.

-Communities, consisting of discussion forums and real world event details, can be searched in terms of keywords in their name or description.
+Communities, consisting of discussion forums and real world event details, can be searched in terms of keywords in their name or description (e.g. Tribe, Meetup and Ecademy).
 However, when a keyword is not apparently obvious for a search, browsing the categories of communities is often unwieldy due to the creation of top level categories and no subcategories on many sites, leading to hundreds of communities (tens of pages) being listed within a single category that must be browsed through manually.